 We don’t expect you to describe what the project will deliver when you apply; instead we’ll fund an initial phase during which you work with the families you want to help to coproduce your plans and decide what the project should deliver.

 Because of this, you won’t be able to describe your plans in detail when you first apply, as these won’t become clear until you’ve completed your development phase.

 A strong application will have a clear plan and budget for the initial co-production phase.
 We want to see a good understanding of how to involve working families in your area.

 Successful projects will show us that that they’ve worked in an equal partnership with the families who will use the service to plan and deliver the project.

 What we mean by ‘poverty’

 We mean that a family doesn’t have enough money or resources to meet its basic needs, including being involved in the community and wider society.

-What do we mean by ‘working families’?
+What we mean by ‘working families’

-This means that there is at least one person in a household who has a full or part time job, or who is self employed supporting at least one child under 18.
+We mean that there is at least one person in a household who has a full or part time job, or who is self employed supporting at least one child under 18.

 - There’s no single way to co-produce a project – it’s up to you to decide what will work best for the families in your area.
 Talk to the families in your community to help choose the right approach.